VR-25/acc/README.md

 # When cooldown_capacity and/or cooldown_temp don't suit your needs, this comes to the rescue.
 # It takes precedence over the regular cooldown settings.
 # Refer back the command examples.

+# cooldown_current (cdc) #
+# Instead of pausing charging periodically during the cooldown phase, lower the charging current.
+# This is the default behavior (smoother).

 # reset_batt_stats_on_pause (rbsp) #
 # Reset battery stats after pausing charging.